MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 Aspects have three roles, each of which is crucial to the game:

-- **Aspects are always true**: They dictate what sort of play makes sense and what form a skill takes.
-If a character is ~~Grappled~~, it would not make sense for them to run away, swing a weapon, or do anything that requires free movement.
-If a character is a ~~Pyromancer of the Dancing Flame~~ then their `Shoot` attack will probably take the form of a conjured fireball; and they would be absolutely helpless if asked to pick up a crossbow.
+- **Aspects are always true**: They are how the table judges what play makes sense based on the story.
+If a character is ~~Grappled~~, they obviously cannot run away, swing a weapon, or do anything that requires free movement.
+  Similarly, if a character is a ~~Pyromancer of the Dancing Flame~~ then their `Shoot` attack will probably take the form of a conjured fireball and they would be absolutely helpless if asked to pick up a crossbow.
 - **Aspects can be invoked for a bonus on a roll**: If the dice say that ~~Sherwood's Greatest Archer~~ is about to miss a tough shot, the